varshneydevansh/FilterTube/docs/CHANNEL_BLOCKING_SYSTEM.md

 - resolve identity asynchronously (Shorts page fetch / about fetch / ytInitialData)
 - persist mapping

+### 5.4 Flash reduction & prefetch (Dec 2025 hardening)
+- **Observer & queue parameters** (all in `js/content_bridge.js`):
+  - IntersectionObserver with `rootMargin: 400px 0px 800px 0px` and `threshold: 0` so we start resolving ~1–2 viewports before a card becomes visible.
+  - At most 60 cards are observed per scan (`attachPrefetchObservers`) to keep overhead low on long feeds.
+  - Prefetch queue is capped at 10 pending entries, concurrency at 2, and each fetch has a 5 s timeout.
+The queue pauses automatically when the tab is hidden.
+- **Handle → UC pre-stamp**:
+  - `queuePrefetchForCard()` first calls `resetCardIdentityIfStale()` / `getValidatedCachedCollaborators()` to clear recycled DOM nodes.
+  - If the card already exposes a handle, we consult `channelMap` immediately (`resolveIdFromHandle`).
+On a hit we stamp the UC ID, persist it via `persistVideoChannelMapping()`, and skip any network fetch.
+- **Network fallback path**:
+  - Shorts cards hit `fetchChannelFromShortsUrl()` (background streaming fetch with early abort); everything else calls `fetchChannelFromWatchUrl()`.
+  - Results are merged with any known handle/customUrl before stamping to maximize UC coverage.
+- **Double refilter**: every call to `stampChannelIdentity()` fires `applyDOMFallback(null)` twice (0 ms and ~60 ms later) to catch late paints/layout settle.
+Collaboration stamping (`applyResolvedCollaborators`, `applyCollaboratorsByVideoId`) does the same with `{ forceReprocess: true }`.
+- **Stale cleanup & collaboration sync**:
+  - `resetCardIdentityIfStale()` drops all FilterTube attributes if `data-filtertube-video-id` mismatches the current card videoId.
+  - `getValidatedCachedCollaborators()` ensures collaboration metadata matches the current video; otherwise it clears cached rosters and re-requests dialog/main-world data.
+  - `propagateCollaboratorsToMatchingCards()` reuses resolved rosters across recycled cards, so collaborator-heavy videos hide instantly after the first resolution.

 ---

 ## 6. Known Failure Modes (Current)